View Infographic Summary

 When Kevin found out about the SE Development Toolkit that AVPN and Credit Suisse were piloting, he was excited.
 “AVPN is leading the way in developing a digital platform where various ecosystem players can connect and collaborate.
 We wanted to find a way that RISE could support this platform and provide new services for both SEs and investors.”
 Currently RISE is supporting two SEs who have used the toolkit for self-assessment.
 By matchmaking these SEs with vetted experts, RISE delivers demand-driven support in areas such as supply chain development, fundraising, and impact measurement.
 RISE and AVPN are now testing the model with an eye to refine and expand through AVPN’s digital platform in the future.

 Join the movement

 The Toolkit is just the start of our journey in helping Social Purpose Organisations thrive.
 What makes the Toolkit unique, though, is its ability to break down boundaries between supply and demand.
-Being a neutral platform with diverse players in its membership network, AVPN has worked in this pilot with individuals and organisations from very different backgrounds.
-This diversity enables the platform to identify angles, gaps, and foster unique partnerships that are otherwise unimaginable.
+We are honoured that it has been featured in the World Economic Forum’s list of global Lighthouse projects, and it is a testament of the diversity the AVPN platform brings tco identify angles, gaps, and foster unique partnerships that are otherwise unimaginable.

 Hear from our partners and social enterprises to find out how they have benefited from it